 This course is intended to foster clinical psychology graduate student training and experience in clinical competencies.
-Students provide psychological services to child and adolescent clients.
-Services are provided through external practicum settings, either on-site, or via an approved telepsychology platform.
-Students will carry out clinical work under the direct supervision of licensed clinical psychologists.
+Students may have the opportunity to provide psychological services to child and adolescent clients.
+Services are provided either at the Center for Psychological Services, or, with instructor permission, either at external practicum settings or by an approved telepsychology platform.
+Students will carry out clinical work under the direct supervision of clinical faculty, CPS staff or licensed psychologists at external practica.
+In addition to the possibility of direct clinical services, students may engage in readings, discussions, role-plays and written assignments focused on clinical skill development.
 Students will gain competency in clinical skills, including professionalism and interpersonal relationships, assessment, intervention, ethical practice, and supervision.